 Sleep helps you remember things better.

 Yeah, cramming the night before an exam may be helpful if you know nothing at all about the subject you are about to be tested on but, most times forgoing sleep can be detrimental to your knowledge.
 When you sleep, it gives your brain time to process and organize all the new information you learned.
 Sleep along with daily practice can help turn some piece of information into longterm knowledge.
 This is why you are always told to be well rested before an exam.
-Also, because your brain may be equivalent to an intoxicated person without sleep.
+Also, because your brain may be equivalent to an intoxicated person when you deprive yourself of that well-needed rest.

 Sleep helps to add-on to your physical goals.